News from Central Asia & the South Caucasus

 A bit more info on the Central Asia & South Caucasus Bulletin:

-Headquartered in Edinburgh, The Bulletin was established in September 2010.
+Edited in the UK, The Bulletin was established in September 2010 by James Kilner, still the owner and editor.
 It maintains correspondents in all eight countries of Central Asia and the South Caucasus.
 That’s Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, Uzbekistan, Azerbaijan, Georgia and Armenia.

 >>So it clearly has a specialism, which is good, but what else does The Bulletin believe in?